ninaadkiran/Final-CPT-Project/chatroom1.md

         const backendUrl = "http://127.0.0.1:8089";
-        let currentMessageId = null; // This tracks the message being edited let messagesData = []; // Array to hold messages data
+        let currentMessageId = null; // This tracks the message being edited let messagesData = []; // Array to hold messages data let sortAlphabetically = false; // Variable to track if sorting is enabled

         function toggleMode() {
             // Created constants for different parts of the chatroom in order for the color to be changed when toggle mode function is clicked